Compiling libvirt 1.0.0 on Ubuntu 12.04 and 12.105 November 2012

 From within the extracted libvirt-1.0.0 directory, run the

 configurecommand.
-I specified particular directories because that’s where the prebuilt binaries from Ubuntu are normally placed.
-I’ve line-wrapped it here for readability:
+I specified particular directories because that’s where the prebuilt binaries from Ubuntu are normally placed, so the final command was

 The above command does not include Xen support; if you need Xen support, you’ll need to add

 --with-xen=yesto the command, and your list of prerequisite packages will change (there are additional packages you’ll need to install).